microsoft/ai-developer/Python/challenges/Challenge-05.md

 Now that you have deployed all the necessary resources, you'll need to update your `.env` file with the appropriate configuration settings.

-1. Review the list of required environment variables for Azure AI Search and Text Embeddings by checking the [Semantic Kernel Environment Settings documentation](https://github.com/microsoft/semantic-kernel/blob/main/python/samples/concepts/setup/ALL_SETTINGS.md).
+1. Review the `.env_template` file in your `src` directory to identify the required environment variables for Azure AI Search and Text Embeddings.

 2. Add the necessary environment variables to your existing `.env` file.
 The variables should include settings for:
    - Azure AI Search configuration